Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: Scope of quintessential Dark Energy in the right wing of the Witten-O'Raifeartaigh potential

 \section{Scope of quintessential Dark Energy in the right wing of the Witten-O'Raifeartaigh potential}

-After demonstrating that Warm Inflation can successfully takes place on the steep left wing of the Witten-O'Raifeartaigh potential, we will now exploit the flatter right wing to explore the possibility of having a second accelerating phase corresponding to the present dark energy epoch.
+After demonstrating that Warm Inflation can successfully takes place on the steep left wing of the Witten-O'Raifeartaigh potential, we will now exploit the flatter right wing to explore the possibility of realizing a second accelerating phase corresponding to the present dark energy epoch.
 We learnt from the previous section that successful inflation on the left steep wing of the the Witten-O'Raifeartaigh potential requires $V_0\sim 1.6\times10^{-37}\,m_p^4$.
 However dark energy ($\rho_{\rm DE}\sim10^{-120}\,m_p^4$) is many orders of magnitude smaller than $V_0$.
 Thus, even if the inflaton field rolls up the flat right wing of the Witten-O'Raifeartaigh potential (after sourcing Warm Inflation in the left wing), the scenario still cannot mimic the present Dark Energy epoch even if the inflaton field behaves like quintessence on the right wing.

-In this context it is interesting to note that in the original quintessential inflation model proposed by Peebles and Vilenkin \cite{Peebles:1998qn}, two different forms of the scalar potential were considered for inflation and quintessence:
+In this context it is interesting to note that in the original quintessential inflation model proposed by Peebles and Vilenkin \cite{Peebles:1998qn}, two different forms of the scalar potential were considered for the inflaton and quintessence:

 where $\tilde\lambda\sim10^{-15}$ was fixed by the CMB anisotropies, and the value of $\tilde\alpha$ was a tunable parameter that determines the steepness of the quintessence potential.
 Therefore, it is evident that the normalizations of the two wings of the scalar potential (one giving rise to inflation, and the other providing quintessence) must be different in order to achieve successful quintessential inflation.
 In the same spirit, to have successful quintessential inflation with the Witten-O'Raifeartaigh potential, we propose that the normalization $V_0$ must be different in the two wings of the potential, i.e.